CSAllenISDClassroom/scheduling-app-model-your-mom/Documentation/Functionality.md

 ### Design
 * PUT user/"id"/pool/schedule
-* There are no required parameters for this feature
+* Parameters: id:UUID/Int
-* Body: JSON of course name, desiredPosition, credits, location, availabilityBitmap, daysMeet, courseDifficulty(isAP, isDualCredit), category
+* Body: JSON of course name:Int, id:Int, position:Int
 * The status code would be "200 OK" if compiled properly
 * Response:none

-Should check whether course is already in desiredPosition
+* Error: If there is conflict at position or course already at position

 ### QA
 Expected Output: Course fits in schedule position